markolbert/J4JLogging/README.md

 ```

 `TextChannel` is a generic class, with the generic class parameter being the type holding
 the additional configuration information a derived class needs.
-For example, the LogTwilioChannel
+For example, the
-class requires a configuration class defined by `ITwillioConfig`:
+TwilioChannel class requires a configuration class defined by `ITwillioConfig`:

 ```csharp
 public interface ITwilioConfig